renan-arimatea/renan-arimatea/README.md

 ### Hello World!
 I'm Renan Arimatea

 - 🔭 I am part of a hyper-connected generation, lover of technology and practicality.
 I see this world of infinite possibilities that we have available with a twinkle      in my eye and I want to be part of the community that is willing to transform the way people see technology!
-I currently have a knowledge base in Web Development      (HTML, CSS, JavaScript, React) and Backend (Python, SQL, Visual Basic.NET).
+I currently have a knowledge base in Web Development      (HTML, CSS, JavaScript, React) and Backend (Python, SQL, Visual Basic .NET).

  <div>
   <a href="https://github.com/renan-arimatea">